 Recommended equipment includes:

-- A firefighting trailer with its own pump, motor, hoses and water tank such as a farm fire unit.
+- A mobile firefighting water supply with its own pump, hoses and water tank such as a farm fire unit.

 - A UHF CB radio.

-The number of fires which get out of control outside of the gazetted Fire Danger Season in South Australia is of concern to the SA CFS and the rural community.
-The SA CFS responds to an average of 310 fires each year outside of the Fire Danger Season.
+The number of fires which get out of control outside of the gazetted Fire Danger Season in South Australia is of concern to the SACFS and the rural community.

-In an attempt to reduce the risk the SA CFS has introduced 3 Codes of Practice to provide a guide to land holders.
-These Codes define simple measures and actions that should be considered whenever these activities are being undertaken.
-These Codes of Practice cover broad acre burning, and the use of metal cutting tools and welders and broad acre stubble burning.
+In an attempt to reduce the fire risk the SACFS provides guidelines to landholders that define simple measures and actions that should be considered whenever these activities are being undertaken.
+The activities of concern relate to the use of metal cutting tools and welders and broad acre stubble burning.